Tree Planting

 Bradford Pear (Pyrus calleryana)

-bradford-pearNot only are these trees prohibited in Davidson County, these are very weak trees that need constant attention.
-Unfortunately a common practice is to top the tree to reduce the chance of splitting, but topping is actually quite harmful.
+These are very weak-wooden trees that need constant attention and eventually will split.
+Unfortunately a common practice is to top the tree to reduce the chance of splitting, but topping is actually quite harmful, creating the need for maintenance more often.
 We recommend removal of the tree and replacing with a lower maintenance tree.
 The cost of maintaining/topping a bradford pear for a handful of years will far exceed the cost of removal/replacement.

 Leyland Cypress (Cupressocyparis leylandii)